If You Have These 11 Unique Traits, You're Probably An Extremely Creative Person

 In my inbox, I've got about 90 different pitch ideas.
 It's not unusual for me to pause a conversation because I've got to write down an idea.
 It's not unusual for me to ask my friends for "quotes."

-Highly creative people have these inboxes, folders, journals, and sketch pads full of ideas that we whip out whenever the moment hits us.
+Highly creative people have these inboxes, folders, journals, and sketch pads full of ideas that we whip out whenever the moment hits us, as supported by a study in Gifted Child Quarterly.

-Unlike a school teacher, nurse, or lawyer, a highly creative person occasionally offends his or her friends or family with that creative work.
+Unlike a school teacher, nurse, or lawyer, a highly creative person occasionally offends friends or their family with that creative work.
 Why?
-Well, it's mostly accidental, but sometimes a breakup, divorce, fight, or injury comes into that article, photo, or song.
+Well, it's mostly accidental, but sometimes a breakup, divorce, fight, or injury comes into an article, photo, or song.

 What can we say?
-Life inspires us and it's how a highly creative person copes.
+Life inspires us and it's how a highly creative person copes, as discussed by an article in The Journal of Aesthetic Education.
 As my marriage slowly and painfully disintegrated, my heart flooded to the paper or web, so to speak, and infiltrated my comedy routine.

 Your friend might grab a beer when his wife leaves him, but you, the creative person, break out your camera or whatever other artistic tool suits your mood.

-4. They are life-long fighters against being underpaid.
+4. You are a life-long fighter against being underpaid

 For some reason, people like to take advantage of artists.
 Ad after ad states, "No compensation but exposure to people!
 Gain experience!"